QuiltMC/rfcs/specification/0041-hashed-mappings-specification.md

 One of the design goals of hashed was, that it is not built incrementally, but can always be creating from an existing official mapping set without knowledge of earlier hashed versions.
-This also means that it shoulod be possible for anyone to generate hashed mappings, even if they don't plan to use the mappings-hasher designed by quit.
+This also means that it should be possible for anyone to generate hashed mappings, even if they don't plan to use the mappings-hasher designed by quit.
 In order to allow this, a specification for the hashed mapping is needed.